influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/istio-libsonnet/docs/1.10/networking/v1alpha3/destinationRule.md

 new(name)
 ```

-new returns an instance of Destinationrule
+new returns an instance of DestinationRule

 ## obj metadata

-ObjectMeta is metadata that all persisted resources must have, which includes all objects users must create.
+"ObjectMeta is metadata that all persisted resources must have, which includes all objects users must create."

 ### fn metadata.withAnnotations